Dak Prescott: National anthem ‘not the time or venue’ for protest

 "For me it’s just about continuing to inspire and motivate and hopefully people can hear what I say and believe in that," he said.
 "I’m up to get involved in any way that we can with fixing the social injustice and police brutality and all the things that are going on in our country.
 I’m all for making a difference and you can count me in if you can find something worth the action to do so that would help fix it."

-Prescott said he believes in standing up for a cause, and respects players that still choose to kneel during the national anthem.
+Prescott said he believes in standing up for a cause, and respects players that still choose to kneel or perform some other form of silent protest during the national anthem.

 “[If] they believe it’s gonna make a change, and it’s making a difference, then power to them,” he said.